benitez9rh/tkinterGmshOGS-GINA_UpscaleMapping/README.md

 ![Figure 2 - Averaging method.
 In "Arithmetic Averaging", the points within the bounds of each particular element will be avergaed and the result will be mapped to that element.
 In the case of "Element Centre Kriging", the input parameters used will form the major and minor continuity vectors which in turn make up the ellipse of correlation.
 The points within this ellipse will all contribute to the prediction of the point at the centre of the element; this may mean that points outside of the element or not all points inside the element will contribute to the prediction, depending on the input parameters used.](https://github.com/benitez9rh/tkinterGmshOGS-GINA_UpscaleMapping/blob/main/PredictionMethod.png)

+*Figure 2 - Averaging method.
+In "Arithmetic Averaging", the points within the bounds of each particular element will be avergaed and the result will be mapped to that element.
+In the case of "Element Centre Kriging", the input parameters used will form the major and minor continuity vectors which in turn make up the ellipse of correlation.
+The points within this ellipse will all contribute to the prediction of the point at the centre of the element; this may mean that points outside of the element or not all points inside the element will contribute to the prediction, depending on the input parameters used.*

 ### Result

 Once the predictions for each element and the mapping have been made, the spatial distribution of the property in the mesh will look like in Figure 3.

 ![Figure 3 - The mesh is explicit in this figure where the locations where the mesh lines cross correspond to the nodes.
 The colour correspond to the upscaled and mapped property from the input .csv file.](https://github.com/benitez9rh/tkinterGmshOGS-GINA_UpscaleMapping/blob/main/ModelAperture.png)

+*Figure 3 - The mesh is explicit in this figure where the locations where the mesh lines cross correspond to the nodes.
+The colour correspond to the upscaled and mapped property from the input .csv file.*

 ## Data